 Animal carrier bags are among those items that every dog owner wishes they never have to use but a lot of us eventually need to.
 Flying with a dog can be an outright nightmare sometimes (for both you and the pet), especially with recent news of many dogs dying on airplanes.

-There are many reasons for these incidents, from improper airline management, through staff errors, to dog owner mistakes.
+There are many reasons for these “dog on the plane” incidents, from improper airline management, through staff errors, to dog owner mistakes.
 To avoid even the slightest possibility of such a tragedy, it’s important to be well-prepared, to fly only with dog breeds that are suited for flight, to choose only the safest airlines, and to use equipment such as airline approved dog carriers that are both allowed and safe for travel.

 What are Airline Approved Dog Carriers?